graememcc/funkierJS/docs/markdown/byName.md

 one argument, then calling the function with no arguments will throw. `curry` throws if its argument is not a function.
 It will also throw if the function is known to be bound to a specific execution context.

-Currying a function that has already been curried will return the exact same function.
+Currying a function that has already been curried will return the exact same function, unless the function was curried with a different mechanism - see below.

 The returned function will have a length of 1, unless the original function will have length 0, in which case the result also has length 0.
 Note that when currying functions of length 0 and 1 that the results will be